manoa-study-abroad-central/manoa-study-abroad-central.github.io/index.md

 Users can then navigate to the Post Feed Page, where they're invited to join the conversation through comments, like the posts, or share the post.<br><br>

 <img src="doc/Add-Post-Page-Sketch.png"><br>
-The 'Add Post' page will be available for students to share their own personal experiences.<br><br>
+The 'Add Post' page will be available for users to share their own personal experiences.<br><br>

 <img src="doc/Admin-Home-Page-Sketch.png"><br>
 For administrators, there will be a dedicated home page for managing the platform's operations.<br><br>